Looking to throw down on race day? These three swim workouts for triathletes will help you dominate the swim leg of your next triathlon.

 This is another one of my staples that can be customized to just about any kind of chlorinated athlete.
 The triathlete-version of this set has a two part focus: hitting your race pace on the 100s, and then alternating some power-based swimming.

-In this set you will be using DragSox or a swim parachute for resistance during the 25s.
+In this set you will need to dig into your triathlon bag and did out your DragSox or a swim parachute for resistance during the 25s.

 There’s a lot of benefits to throwing down on some drag: swimming under load has been shown to create a more balanced stroke, it will force you to have a higher elbow during the catch, and the post-activation potentiation benefit you will experience after you take them will help you feel like a champ in the water during the aerobic segments of the set.